When Do Curricula Work?: Curricula in the large data regime

 \textbf{Standard Training Time.} For standard-time training, the total number of training steps is $296\times100$, which corresponds to 100 epochs of standard i.i.d. training.
 Similar to Section \ref{sec:pacing}, we train $180\times 3$ models respectively for standard i.i.d., curriculum, anti-curriculum and random-curriculum learning over three random seeds.
 The result is presented in Figure \ref{fig:food}.
 Again, we observe none of the orderings or pacing functions significantly outperforms standard i.i.d.
 SGD learning.

-\textbf{Short Training Time.} For short-time training, models are trianed for $296\times5$ steps.
+{ \textbf{Limited time Training and Noisy Labels Training.} For FOOD101 short-time training, models are trained for $296\times5$ steps.
 We do not search over $180$ pacing functions.
-Instead, we consider $72$ pacing functions with $a \in \{0.1,0.4,0.8,1.6\}$ and $b\in \{0.1, 0.4,0.8\}$ over the six type of basic functions.
-Although the hyper-parameter search space is smaller than the one used in Section \ref{sec:curricula}, the conclusion is similar -- the result in Figure \ref{fig:food} shows curriculum learning still performs significantly better than anit-curriculum, random curriculum and standard SGD training.
+Instead, we consider $72$ pacing functions with $a \in \{0.1,0.4,0.8,1.6\}$ and $b\in \{0.1, 0.4,0.8\}$ over the six pacing function families.
+For FOOD101N training, models are trained for $121,100$ steps with a single fixed random seed $111$ and the same reduced pacing function search space as FOOD101.
+Although the hyper-parameter search space for both FOOD101 and FOOD101N training is smaller than the one used in Section \ref{sec:curricula}, the conclusion is similar -- Figure \ref{fig:food} shows curricula still perform better than anti-curricula, random curriculum and standard SGD training. }

-In summary, the observations on CIFAR10 and CIFAR100 for standard and limited time training generalize to larger-scale data like FOOD101.
+In summary, the observations on CIFAR10 and CIFAR100 in three training regime -- standard-time, short-time and noisy training -- generalize to larger-scale data like FOOD101 and FOOD101N.